 We will remember them.

 A list of each of the fallen may be found here; this list was researched by the late Alison Krohn.
 Extended details of the fallen may be found on the Undying Memory website, with photographs, documents & records: the site covers a wide area around Haverhill, Newmarket and Suffolk Breckland.
 Records of individuals from the Stour Valley Benefice (Clare, Stoke-by-Clare, Wixoe, Hundon, Poslingford and Cavendish) may be found here.

-The War Memorial has recently been listed Grade II, No 1435121 by Historic England.
+The War Memorial is listed Grade II, No 1436461 by Historic England.

 The names of the first man and the last man to die in WWI are commemorated in the names of the two new roadways within the newly built estate off the Stoke Road, Pask Way and Maxim Lane.
 A plaque will be erected on the mound where a medieval brick kiln was excavated and covered over: it will refer to these two fallen.